PerryR-1971/Raid-Boss-Mod/readme.txt

 -----------------------------------------------------------------------------------------------------------------------
 ## LATEST CHANGELOG
+2025-06-08 Release (1.2) by *PerryR*
+- fixed rewards when the mod was played without ACM, this should increase the rewards feeling
+- fixed potenial erm error with random hero option
+- fixed Raid Boss sometimes not stealing money from the towns

 2024-12-29 Release (1.1) by *PerryR*
 - added Easy difficulty (75% stats scaling)
 - increased reward with low hero levels
 - several changes in stats scaling, like damage and speed
 - reduced minimum health to 750HP
+- disabled Week of Monstes spawns WM, now it spawns stationary insteady
+- disabled Freelancer Guild option

 2024-11-02 Release (1.0) by *PerryR*